krosac/Pruning_PJ3/README.md

 Pruning funcions can be implemented in prune_utils.py.

 **Notice** Evaluation can be very slow for not-well-trained model due to too many predicted bounding boxes.
 So train several epoches then evaluate.
+**Notice** I have uploaded pretrained weights for yolov3 on PASCAL VOC on google drive https://drive.google.com/file/d/1PnhVkGkjiBalNK_gBNS0bw9SN39eLcXu/view?usp=sharing.
+It has been trained for 27 epoches and achieves  mAP(IoU=0.5) as 73.2, which can be used as a starting point.